 Did you know one of the UK’s three credit reference agencies, Experian was founded in 1996?

 Your credit file, held by Experian, details your borrowing history.
-Also, lenders can access this information for their lending decisions when you apply for a loan.
+Also, lenders can access this information for their lending decisions if you apply for a loan.

 Experian allocates UK consumers with a three-digit credit score.
 This rating provides financial service providers with an approximation of how creditworthy you are.

 Continuing our discussion on credit reference agencies, today we will look at Experian in more detail.
 Who are they, what do they do and how can they help you?